 (c) For each constituent identified in paragraph (A)(2)(a) of this rule, use emissions dispersion modeling to predict the maximum annual average ground level concentration of the constituent.

-(ii) Owners and operators of facilities with more than one on-site stack from a boiler or industrial furnace that is exempt under this rule must conduct dispersion modeling of emissions from all stacks exempt under this rule to predict ambient levels prescribed by paragraphs (A) to (A)(2)(d)(iii) of this rule.
+(ii) Owners and operators of facilities with more than one on-site stack from a boiler or industrial furnace that is exempt under this rule shall conduct dispersion modeling of emissions from all stacks exempt under this rule to predict ambient levels prescribed by paragraphs (A) to (A)(2)(d)(iii) of this rule.